How to find out if your international money transfer provider is FCA authorised

 • The exchange rate

-• Fees charged by agents overseas and others involved in the transfer process
+• Fees charged by the provider

-• The amount your recipient is expected to receive (excluding foreign taxes and recipient fees)
+• The amount your recipient is expected to receive

 How best to avoid money scams